Cape Coast Castle: Notable governors

 In 1824, British Governor Sir Charles MacCarthy, was defeated by the Ashanti army, committed suicide, and his skull was taken back to the Ashanti capital Kumasi where it was reportedly used as a drinking cup.
 George Maclean was President of the Committee of Merchants at Cape Coast Castle from 1830 until 1844, a period when a President rather than a Governor ruled the British in the Gold Coast.
 In October 1836 he met the poet Letitia Landon at a dinner party while on a visit to the UK.
 They married and traveled back to Cape Coast Castle where, within two months, Landon died of heart failure.
 Both Maclean and Landon are buried in the castle courtyard.
 Maclean was charged with putting an end to slave trading and did so along 300 km of the West African coast.
-However his reputation was muddied by his willingness to support the ownership of slaves within the vicinity of Cape Coast Castle.
+However, his reputation was muddied by his willingness to support the ownership of enslaved people within the vicinity of Cape Coast Castle.
 As such he was demoted to Judicial Assessor and maintained for his extensive local knowledge and commitment to trade.
 He also made peace with the Ashanti (Treaty of 1831), instituted a judicial system still in use in many African democracies, and encouraged successful and fair trading.
 From 1846–1850, Governor William Winniett was also active in ending the slave trade.
-He died in the Fortress.
+He died in the fortress.

 Restoration

 The castle, or castle and dungeon, to give it its official name, was first restored in the 1920s by the British Public Works Department.

 In 1957, when Ghana became independent, the castle came under the care of the Ghana Museums and Monuments Board (GMMB).
-In the early 1990s the building was restored by the Ghanaian Government, with funds from the United Nations Development Programme (UNDP), United States Agency for International Development (USAID), with technical assistance from the Smithsonian Institution and other NGOs.
+In the early 1990s the building was restored by the Ghanaian Government, with funds from the United Nations Development Programme (UNDP), United States Agency for International Development (USAID), with technical assistance from the Smithsonian Institution and other non-governmental organizations.

 Cultural references

 The 2016 novel Homegoing by Yaa Gyasi makes frequent references to the Castle.
-The contrast in living conditions between the Europeans living above and the slaves living below are highlighted in the individual stories of two half-sisters, Effia and Esi, during their time at the castle.
+The contrast in living conditions between the Europeans living above and the enslaved people living below are highlighted in the individual stories of two half-sisters, Effia and Esi, during their time at the castle.
 While Effia, the wife of an English slaver, lives in luxury, Esi suffers in the squalid living conditions in the dungeons below unbeknownst to her half-sister.

+The 1993 film Sankofa also uses the castle as a critical location in the plot, referring to its past connections to the Atlantic slave trade.

+The Swedish journalist and writer Janne Lundström wrote about the castle in a series of graphic novels about Johan Vilde, illustrated by Catalan comic artist Jaime Vallvé.
+The novels depict the young Swede Johan Karlsson who served as a cabin boy on a Swedish ship owned by the Swedish Africa Company.
+Due to mistreatment, Johan fled the ship, escaped into the inland was adopted by a local family.